 Bearings & Bushings

-FOX: Fox coilovers use bearings top and bottom from FK Rod Ends.
-These bearings are sealed with an o-ring for increased durability.
-OEM fit smoothie shocks mainly use bushings.
+FOX: Fox coilovers use FK Rod Ends bearings at both the top and bottom, sealed with an O-ring for enhanced durability.
+In comparison, OEM-fit Smoothie shocks primarily use bushings.

-KING: All of King Shocks use bearings except for stud mounts.
+KING: King shocks feature bearings in all mounts except for stud mounts.

 Internal Top Out

-FOX: At full extension the Fox shocks have a rubber top out bumper that prevents hard metal to metal contact.
-This rubber bumper makes the shocks quieter and smoother, and is a noticeable improvement when lifted two or more inches.
+FOX: At full extension, Fox shocks feature a rubber top-out bumper that prevents hard metal-to-metal contact.
+This rubber bumper reduces noise and smooths out the stroke, offering a noticeable improvement—especially on lifts of two inches or more.

-KING: At full extension, Kings internal stops are metal on metal.
-Although this doesn’t harm the shock, it can be noticeable when the shock tops out.
+KING: At full extension, King shocks use internal metal-on-metal stops.
+While this doesn’t damage the shock, it can be felt and heard when the shock reaches full extension.

 Remote Reservoir Hose Fittings

-FOX: -6 hose fittings, using hard 90s and soft 90 degree fittings.
+FOX: Uses -6 hose fittings with a combination of hard 90° and soft 90° fittings.

-KING: -6 hose fittings, using hard 90s and soft 90 degree fittings.
+KING: Also uses -6 hose fittings with hard 90° and soft 90° fittings.

-Notes: Bigger hoses flow more oil and ride better. -6 hose is adequate for this application.
+Notes: Larger hoses allow better oil flow and improve ride quality.
+The -6 hose (3/8″ tube ID) is sufficient for this application.

 Remote Reservoir Hoses